ordercloud-api/release-notes/README.md

 > If you are just looking for the simple **markdown** version of an OrderCloud.io release note, look to [the content folder](/content).
 They are organized by release version number.

+## Notifications

+Included in the [Travis Build](.travis.yml) are Slack notifications.
+Currently, these post to the Four51 Slack #releasenotification channel when a build of the pelican site is successful.

 ## Static Site